mpimd-csc/phgasnets/README.md

 To use the code, you must first set the environment and dependent libraries.

 You may either choose to use,
-  - Development containers
+  - VSCode Development containers
+  - Manually build and use docker containers
-  - Manually configure and build.
+  - Manually configure and build source code

 Once the library is built, you can **run the demos** provided in the `demos/` folder.